-Clause 7(e) is not a CoAG pricing principle itself, but it is part of the broader CoAG agenda and clearly has a link to water and wastewater pricing.
-Assessment of value for money is likely to require some provision of comparative cost and income information, for example cost and income per customer, to supplement the service level comparisons and enable an understanding of value for money to evolve.
+Assessment of value for money is likely to require some provision of comparative cost and income information, for example cost per customer, to supplement the service level comparisons and enable an understanding of value for money to evolve.
 Transparency Statement - Part A provides no such comparative information, effectively preventing it from playing a part in addressing Clause 7(e).
-While this does not cause the Commission to conclude a non-compliance in respect of the CoAG pricing principles, the Commission notes that having the Transparency Statement address Clause 7(e) would also improve the way efficient business costs are addressed.